forestgeo/Climate/Other_environmental_data/ReadMe.md

+# Moana Loa and NOAA CO2 data

 ######################################################

-# Data: Moana Loa and NOAA data
+Data: Moana Loa and NOAA data

-# Purpose: Download C02 data and combine to create a c02 record matching years of CRU data.
+Purpose: Download C02 data and combine to create a c02 record matching years of CRU data.

-# Developed by: Bianca Gonzalez
+Developed by: Bianca Gonzalez

-# R version 3.6.1 - First created June 2020
+R version 3.6.1 - First created June 2020

-# Script combining these data found here: https://github.com/forestgeo/Climate/tree/master/scripts/downloading_CO2_data
+Script combining these data found here: https://github.com/forestgeo/Climate/tree/master/scripts/downloading_CO2_data

 ######################################################

 - The script takes averages of all values for a given year of Moana Loa data and adds them to the ice cores data (NOAA).

-##### Data sources:
+# Data sources:

-# Moana Loa data
+## Moana Loa data
 - Variables used:
 	- value
 	- year